 - Opsdash is an ElasticSearch cluster where the majority of Deflect’s traffic data is stored and queried.

-- Baskerville is a network traffic anomaly detector, for use in identifying and characterising malicious IP behaviour.
+- Baskerville is a network traffic anomaly detector, for use in identifying and characterizing malicious IP behaviour.

 We’ve developed and pieced together these tools in order for our clients and the Deflect network to be resilient to any type of brute force attack.
 They also help us gather, store and analyze information on attacks and attackers, building adversarial profiles and improving behaviour analysis of network traffic.